 - Scallions: Chopped green onions add a crispness and an earthy, verdant note to the rice with fried garlic.

 We’re essentially frying garlic in oil to create a garlic oil.
-This oil will be so infused with garlic flavor that it will coat and permeate the rice grains so that every bite is bursting with assertive flavor.
+This oil will be so infused with garlic flavor that it will coat and permeate the rice grains so that every bite is bursting with flavor.
+And the toasted crunchy garlic bits scattered throughout the finished fried rice takes it a whole new level!

-- To start, add your oil and thinly sliced garlic to a large skillet, pan or wok over medium low heat.
+- Add the oil and sliced garlic to a wok or skillet over medium low heat.
 You want the heat on the lower side so the garlic doesn’t overcook, and the oil has plenty of time to be completely saturated with garlicky goodness.

 - Cook for about 4-5 minutes – or until the oil becomes fragrant and the garlic turns a golden color.